Asbestos Exposure at Work

 Firefighter

-• Asbestos was used to make protective firefighting clothing, helmets and boots.
+• Manufacturers used asbestos to make firefighting gear.
+It included protective clothing, helmets and boots.

-• Many firefighters were exposed to the toxic mineral during and after the 9/11 attacks on the World Trade Center.
+• Many firefighters and other first responders were exposed to the toxic mineral during and after the 9/11 attacks on the World Trade Center.

 Industrial Worker